boss-dao/proposals/Stage 1 - Received/05-03-2022 - CardanoShield - TheApeSociety.md

 For the main Ape Society collection, 7K apes are divided into 7 distinct classes with unique abilities.

+CRAFTSMEN (qty: 2730)
-Craftsmen (qty: 2730) - While staked, craftsman are able to be deployed to craft various items that can either be placed in their own cabin as furnishings, or sold in the Society marketplace for profit in $society tokens.
+* While staked, craftsman are able to be deployed to craft various items that can either be placed in their own cabin as furnishings, or sold in the Society marketplace for profit in $society tokens.
 Examples of items that can be crafted are chairs, billboard tables, gramophones, wet bars and other furnishings.
 The size/complexity of the item determines how many days are required for crafting.
-SOCIETY Staking rewards: 1.0x.
+* $SOCIETY Staking rewards: 1.0x.
-Current floor: 2450 ADA
+* Current floor: 2450 ADA

+ARTISTS (qty: 1428)
-Artists (qty: 1428) - provide Whitelist Boost & free frame.
+* provide Whitelist Boost & free frame.
 The free frame will definitely help people get up and running more quickly once they are able to buy frames.
 The whitelist boost gives artists 90% of the WL spots allocated to the Ape Society from other projects.
 The more artists a wallet holds, the higher the probability of a whitelist spot to mint another project.
-SOCIETY Staking rewards: 1.1x.
+* $SOCIETY Staking rewards: 1.1x.
-Current floor: 2680 ADA
+* Current floor: 2680 ADA

-Explorers (qty: 1015) - Owning one of these will give you 50% off frame prices.
+EXPLORERS (qty: 1015)
+* 50% discount on frame prices.
 Does not stack for multiple explorers.
-SOCIETY Staking rewards: 1.35x.
+* $SOCIETY Staking rewards: 1.35x.
-Current floor: 3500 ADA
+* Current floor: 3500 ADA

-Merchants (qty: 812) - 2% of SOCIETY revenue from marketplace is divided among Merchants.
+Merchants (qty: 812)
+* 2% of $SOCIETY revenue from marketplace is divided among Merchants.
-SOCIETY Staking rewards: 1.45x.
+* $SOCIETY Staking rewards: 1.45x.
-Current floor: 5K ADA
+* Current floor: 5K ADA

-Military Officers (qty: 609) - Chance of looting items from craftsmen (10%).
+Military Officers (qty: 609)
+* Chance of looting items from craftsmen (10%).
 Also a small chance of looting a special item from the special treasure chest, which cannot be obtained any other way.
-SOCIETY Staking rewards: 1.7x.
+* $SOCIETY Staking rewards: 1.7x.
-Current floor: 5K ADA
+* Current floor: 5K ADA

-Royal Advisors (qty: 336) - second most valuable class (21K ADA Floor).
-These apes provide 1.2x SOCIETY reward boost for other apes within the same cabin.
+Royal Advisors (qty: 336)
+* Second most valuable class (21K ADA Floor).
+These apes provide 1.2x $SOCIETY reward boost for other apes within the same cabin.
 Especially valuable for holders with large numbers of apes.
-SOCIETY Staking rewards: 2.35x.
+* $SOCIETY Staking rewards: 2.35x.
-Current floor price: 21K ADA
+* Current floor price: 21K ADA

-Nobles (qty: 70) - most valuable class (86.1k ADA floor).
+Nobles (qty: 70)
+* Most valuable class (86.1k ADA floor).
 Rarest class of Ape -- only 70 exist.
 This is the de' Medici Family.
 These were whitelisted to mint Chateaus, the rarest cabin types.
-SOCIETY staking rewards: 7x
+* $SOCIETY staking rewards: 7x
-current floor: 86K ADA
+* current floor: 86K ADA

 **What will the Boss DAO do?**